Citrus Heights Water District Projects

 Under CHWD’s leadership, a consortium of 12 local agencies recently completed a study to review new meter technologies and determine the best path forward for water meter testing and replacements.
 Since then, CHWD completed a pilot program to test out new technology, and is working toward developing a meter testing program to better inform future meter purchasing decisions.
 Whenever possible, CHWD will partner with other water providers to reduce costs for the replacement of aging water meters.

 The District formed a partnership with 11 local water agencies to complete a regional Water Meter Planning Study which includes a review of existing meter inventory, an assessment of new meter technology, meter testing options, and future financial planning strategies.
 The goal is to replace aging water meters and implement a meter testing program.
-By creating this regional consortium of agencies, the District, along with these other agencies, seeks to reduce costs through economies of scale for bulk meter purchases, a regional meter testing program, and other service enhancements.

 For Questions